 photo credit: Paul Blakemore, Bristol, September 2018

-Anne-Gaëlle Thiriot is a London-based traveling dance artist, working as a dancer/performer, collaborator, choreographer and pedagogue.
-Her practice is rooted in two seemingly radically different approaches: improvisational and perceptual work, and choreology (the contemporary developments of Rudolf Laban’s movement theory and practice.
-I have a BA in Geology and from that background has remained an interest in what lies within and beyond the human body and a soulful engagement with her environment, be it human or not, constructed or natural, and in the structures that link us.
+Hello!
+I am a France/UK based dance artist, and I work as a dancer/performer, collaborator, choreographer and pedagogue.
+My practice is rooted in two seemingly radically different approaches: improvisational and perceptual work, and choreology: the contemporary developments of Rudolf Laban’s movement theory and practice.
+I have a BA in Geology and from that background has remained an interest in what lies within and beyond the human body and a soulful engagement with my environment, be it human or not, constructed or natural, and in the structures that link us.
 The most pervasive aspect of my work is simply to relate and connect, and inviting others to do so too from their subjective and unique perspective through a form of dancing and presence.

-Since she came to the UK in 2007 to study at Trinity Laban, I have worked and collaborated with numerous artists, among others Noa Zamir, h2dance, Tara D’Arquian, Candoco Dance Company, Annie Lok, Lisa-May Thomas, Mary Pearson, Laura Doehler and Tania Soubry, Joe Moran, Noa Zamir, Julia Bardsley, etc. and I have performed as much on stage as in non-theatrical spaces or landscapes.
+Since I came to the UK in 2007 to study at Trinity Laban, I have worked and collaborated with numerous artists, among which h2dance, Tara D’Arquian, Candoco Dance Company, Annie Lok, Lisa-May Thomas, Mary Pearson, Laura Doehler and Tania Soubry, Joe Moran, Noa Zamir, Julia Bardsley, etc. and I have performed as much on stage as in non-theatrical spaces or landscapes.
 Most recently I have started working with French choreographers Mathilde Monfreux and Andrew Graham based in Marseille.

-Currently, she is developing her own project: I’m Invited/ You’re Invited, a multi-layered process of encountering others, connecting, improvising, responding and making performance that offers different levels of invitations; the prototype of it is set in the neighbourhood of Moelenbeek in Brussels, Belgium, and in the space of L’Escaut Architectures.
-She is also collaborating with dance artist Akshay Sharma in the development of a duet performance/installation, The Drama of Hardness and Softness (working title).
+I’m Invited/ You’re Invited is a multi-layered process of encountering others, connecting, improvising, responding and making performance that offers different levels of invitations; the prototype of it was set in the neighbourhood of Moelenbeek in Brussels, Belgium, and in the space of L’Escaut Architectures.
+I am now considering a Covid-friendly version of this in Marseille, France and engaging with the question of what is ‘inviting’ or ‘being invited’ in these times?